Minjun1Kim/ReactNativeAppDemo/README.md

   <img src="replay.gif" width="30%" height="30%" />
 </div>

-The code is available in the GitHub Repo:
+The code is available in the GitHub Repo.

-<a id="step3"></a>
-### <span style="color:#ADD8E6">Step 3: Creating your own app </span>

-Now it's your turn to make your own app!
-It can be basic, we're not expecting much!
-You are to use a functional component, `useState` hook, `prop`, `map()` function, and at least 3 different React Native components or apis.

-Here are some examples:
-- To-Do List
-- Image Gallery
-- Calculator

-and others.

 Submit your GitHub repository link to Quercus.